 Intelligence testing is not covered when used:

-An intensive outpatient program (IOP) for behavioral health or chemical dependency is not a covered benefit.
-Half-day partial hospitalization programs (PHP) may be considered as an alternative.
+An intensive outpatient program (IOP) for behavioral health or chemical dependency is a covered benefit when provided as part of a partial hospitalization program (PHP).